zjhken/muslrust/README.md

 This container comes with `openssl` and `curl` compiled against `musl-gcc` so that we can statically link against these system libraries as well.

+For a more general solution to cross compiling rust binaries (with or without musl) please check out [cross](https://github.com/japaric/cross).

 ## Usage
 Pull and run from a rust project root: